Battle of Kuwait International Airport

 The Battle of Kuwait International Airport occurred on February 27, 1991, during the 1st Gulf War.
 It was a tank battle between the United States (as part of the Coalition of the Gulf War) and Iraq.
 Despite being a very large battle it is often overlooked compared to the other battles which took place during the war.
 No less than elements of 18 divisions total participated in this battle.
-U.S. Army Special Forces units and multiple Iraqi Commando units were also in theatre.
+US Army Special Forces units and multiple Iraqi Commando units were also in theatre.
 In reality the battle took place over a span of three days despite the primary battle at Kuwait International Airport lasting only one day.
 Much of the combat actually took place en route to the airport.
 The battle featured the "Reveille Engagement" which went on to become the biggest and fastest tank battle in United States Marine Corps' entire history.

 Participants

 Both the United States Marine Corps' 1st Marine Division and 2nd Marine Division participated in this battle.
 The 2nd Marine Division was assisted by the U.S. Army's 2nd Armored Division's Tiger Brigade which was spearheaded by the 3-41 Infantry's Straight and Stalwart Battalion Task Force, with Field Artillery support from 1-3 field artillery battalion.
-U.S. Army Special Forces also conducted operations during this battle primarily inside of Kuwait International Airport to clear the complex of enemy snipers and any other resistance that remained.
+U.S. Army Special Forces also conducted operations during this battle primarily inside the Kuwait International Airport to clear the complex of enemy snipers and any other resistance that remained.
 Iraq was represented by 14 divisions and a field artillery brigade.
 Iraq also had multiple Commando units in this theatre of operations.